MCG-NJU/BCN/README.md

 ### Citation

-If you find our code useful, please cite our paper.
+If you find our code useful, please cite our paper. (bibtex to be done...)

 ### Contact